407-610-2417

 Duplicate Content google search console

-Once you identified such pages, try to do the following:
+Once you have identified such pages, try to do the following:

 • Create 301 redirects to send both users and Google bots to the correct page.